“Let There Be Peace, Let There Be Light”

 Electric Light Parade

 One of the most popular elements—the Public Workers’ Electric Light Parade—was added thanks to the efforts of the Parade Man Nelson Fujio and city employee Eddie Oi.
-Families came to see the decorated city work vehicles (refuse truck, cherry picker, ambulance, fire truck, vector truck) bringing Christmas delight to the crowds.
+Families came to see the decorated city work vehicles (refuse truck, cherry picker, ambulance, fire truck, vector truck) bringing merriment and delight to the crowds.

 Honolulu Hale Gets A “Facelift”